 The relative price method standardizes the calculation of provider prices and neutralizes the effect of differences in the quantity and types of services providers deliver to patients, and the different product types that payers offer to their members.
 CHIA calculates both payer-specific relative prices and cross-payer statewide relative prices.

 Relative price is a calculated metric that measures provider price variation in the Massachusetts health care market.
-It allows for comparison of different provider prices within a payer’s network for a standard mix of insurance products (e.g. HMO, PPO, and Indemnity) to the average of all providers’ prices in that network.
+It compares different provider prices within a payer’s network for a standard mix of insurance products (e.g. HMO, PPO, and Indemnity) to the average of all providers’ prices in that network.
 Commercial payers’ prices for similar services vary considerably among Massachusetts providers.

 As the Commonwealth strives toward greater price transparency in the health care market, it is increasingly important to monitor variation in provider prices and the relationship between price and market dynamics.

-CHIA has released its annual examination of provider price variation in the commercial health insurance market, illustrating differences in prices paid to providers for the same set of services.
-This report includes data through calendar year 2015 for acute care hospitals and calendar year 2014 for physician groups.
+CHIA's annual examination of provider price variation in the commercial health insurance market, illustrates differences in prices paid to providers for the same set of services.
+This report contains data through calendar year 2016 for acute care hospitals and calendar year 2015 for physician groups.